Notification System

 runGateway()

-└── tgBot.Start(ctx) ← begin pollingThe dispatcher is created early (in setup) so the notify tool can reference it.
-Channels are registered later (in runGateway) when they're created.
++-- tgBot.Start(ctx) <- begin pollingThe dispatcher is created early (in setup) so the notify tool can reference it.
+Channels are registered later (in runGateway) when they are created.
 This avoids circular dependencies.
+The wireSchedulerNotifier function routes through PoolManager rather than a single pool.

 - The job runs through

-pool.Chat()to get the agent's response - The full response text is collected
+PoolManager.Chat()using the job'sagent_idanduser_idto reach the correct agent - The full response text is collected

 - The text is broadcast via